embrace-io/embrace-react-native-sdk/NATIVE_MODULE_DEVELOPING.md

 - Link the local package into test (`project(':react-native-tracer-provider').projectDir = file('../../android')`)
 - Update rootProject.name (`rootProject.name = "io.embrace.rnembrace<packagename>test"`)
 - Into the `gradle.properties` -> Add custom properties (particularly `RNEmbrace<PackageName>_packageJsonPath` following other packages as example)
-- Add `android/config` folder with respective content (`detekt` plugin for linting, in the future this is going to be moved at the root of the repo avoinding config duplication)
+- Add `android/config` folder with respective content (`detekt` plugin for linting, in the future this is going to be moved at the root of the repo avoiding config duplication)

 ## Some reminders